14 – 18 May 2024

 Artist Talk with Professor Ioan Fazey: Thursday 16 May, 6:30-8:30pm

-‘Death of a Mountain’ examines our relation to Nature and environmental challenges we are facing, inviting new questions in the Anthropocene.
-The series is also an homage to an ancient giant.
+Houge’s series is also an homage to an ancient giant.
 As if tens of thousands of years culminated into an organism’s last breath of life.
 Scientists warn that the world’s glaciers will be gone within this century if we don’t reduce global warming dramatically.
-The covering of parts of the Rhone glacier in Switzerland with UV-resistant fabric to halt glacial melting represents Man’s feeble attempt to stop the inevitable in the near future.
-As with the installation of artist Christo’s “Shoreline” (1969), my exploration of this glacier helps me to re-contextualize a well-known natural setting.
-‘Death of a Mountain’ invites the viewers to explore a connection to that which is being lost forever.
+Covering parts of the Rhone glacier in Switzerland with UV-resistant fabric to halt glacial melting and also represents Man’s feeble attempt to stop the inevitable in the near future.
+As with the installation of artist Christo’s “Shoreline” (1969), Houge’s exploration of this glacier helps him to re-contextualise a well-known natural setting.

 Based in Oslo, Norway, Christian Houge (b.
 1972) has been making photographs for twenty five years, and new insights continue to open.
-Exploring Humankind’s condition and the complicated relationship between our relation to Humankind and Nature has been an ongoing theme in his work throughout his life as an artist.
-By exploring this relation, Houge wishes to invite the viewers to ask new questions in the new era we are currently in; the Anthropocene.
+Exploring humankind’s condition and the complicated relationship between us and Nature has been an ongoing theme in his work throughout his life as an artist.
 Houge often juxtaposes the visually aesthetic with an underlying sense of unease as this often emanates a cognitive dissonance in the viewer to invite deeper truths and personal references.

-Other series have also been shown in museums, including a symposium at Johnson Museum, N.Y. and have been part of traveling exhibitions with WHATCOM (Museum of Washington) with the exhibition ‘Vanishing Ice’ and a three-year China tour (‘Paradise Lost’) on environmental issues with Three Shadows Photography Art Centre in Beijing and the Norwegian Embassy.
+His other series have been shown in museums, including a symposium at Johnson Museum, N.Y. and have been part of traveling exhibitions with WHATCOM (Museum of Washington) with the exhibition ‘Vanishing Ice’ and a three-year China tour (‘Paradise Lost’) on environmental issues with Three Shadows Photography Art Centre in Beijing and the Norwegian Embassy.

 ‘Coming to our senses in a world of transformation and environmental change’